ilaria-manco/mulap/README.md

 An illustrative example of the dataset is provided in [`data/datasets/audiocaption/`](data/datasets/audiocaption/).

 ## Pre-training MuLaP
 Dataset, model and training configurations are set in the respective `yaml` files in [`configs`](configs).
 You can also pass some options via the CLI, overwriting the arguments in the config files.
-For more details on the CLI options, you can refer to the [training script](mulap/scripts/pretrain.py).
+For more details on the CLI options, please refer to the [training script](scripts/pretrain.py).

 To pre-train the model with the default configs, simply run